HITECHCRIME/HC_SG139/README.md

 world chants with silent vibrations

-world chants nobody found nobody is around world chants with silent vibrations
+world chants nobody found nobody is around world chants with silent vibrations (so ferocious)

 somebody found (it's the)
 somebody is around (riddim of death)